bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.TestTools.md

 Renamed AppRunnerResult.ConsoleOutAndError to ConsoleAll

+### AppRunnerResult Output assertions

+No longer trim trailing whitespace and replace line endings.

+This was originally necessary to support the HelpTextProvider and inconsistencies with NewLine's used.
+Those have all been fixed so we no longer need to do this.

 ### Scenario.Given.AppSettings

 Removed ScenarioGiven.AppSettings.
 It did not work outside of old CommandDotNet test infrastructure.
 Apologies for any confusion it may have caused.